 As he aged, he spent more and more time on his own forging his own relationship with a more permanent Father.
 Just as Moses and Jesus take time away from society to spend a large chunk of their time not with their fathers, but with their Father.
 Like Mohammad, as Jesus hits adulthood he begins to spend much of his time out in the middle of nowhere, praying.
 However praying has a sense of the communal to many Christians, and of making specific entreaties to God.
 From what we know in the Bible, both of these elements were more lacking from Jesus’s prayers than not.
 As Jesus prayed he wasn’t surrounded by members of a shared faith, nor was he making specific entreaties to God.

 For the majority of Christians today, you pray surrounded by members of your church and you pray for something or about something, much of the time you don’t just sit in a pew by yourself and vaguely “pray.”
-Moses too is portrayed as a devout man of God without a religious community – he was, of course, surrounded by idol-worshipping Pyramid-builders – who doesn’t pray exclusively in the specific requesting sense as far as we are told.
+Moses too is portrayed as a devout man of God without a religious community – he was, of course, surrounded by idol-worshipping Pyramid-builders – who doesn’t pray exclusively in the specific requesting sense.

 Although Moses does ask his God to “let my people go,” many times he leaves to spend time alone to commune with his Father with no specific request or reason in mind.
 On one of these occasions he gets, without asking, a couple of stone tablets that play a rather important role in the lives of a few people.